Liberia

 Other notes

-Note on the date of the first session of the new parliament: The second working Monday in January.
+Note on the first Speaker of the new legislature:

 Women Directly Elected